Samyuth/FarmWare/README.md

 ## License

-The license for this project is LGPL because generally any extensions or modifications should remain free and open however if this library is used to as a part of a larger product it would not make sense to restrict contributers.
+The license for this project is LGPL because generally any extensions or modifications should remain free and open however if this library is used to as a part of a larger product it would not make sense to restrict users.
+For example there could be a company that wishes to use the library in proprietary software that offers a much more comprehensive service.